-La Rosière holds the key to a French-Italian ski area with 99 miles of pistes, boasting long and gentle, sunny slopes on the French side and more challenging skiing on the north face of the mountain in the Aosta Valley.
+La Rosière holds the key to a French-Italian ski area with 99 miles of pistes.
+It boasts long and gentle, sunny slopes on the French side and more challenging skiing on the north face of the mountain in the Aosta Valley.

 La Rosière is perfect for all types of skier.

-La Rosière is still being developed and boasts a selection of new projects that blend seamlessly with the resort’s traditional wood and stone chalets.
+La Rosière is still undergoing development and boasts a selection of new projects that blend seamlessly with the resort’s traditional wood and stone chalets.
 The commune and its inhabitants strive to ensure that these new buildings adhere to the resort’s carefully-planned expansion and tie in with the spirit of the village.

 In addition to sunshine, La Rosière is also famous for snow!
-With the Mont Blanc and Petit-St-Bernard pass just a stone’s throw away, the Espace San Bernardo has unique weather conditions that ensure the resort receives excellent snowfall from December to April, and is considered to have some of the best snow levels in the Northern Alps.
+With the Mont Blanc and Petit-St-Bernard pass just a stone’s throw away, the Espace San Bernardo has unique weather conditions.
+This ensures that the resort receives excellent snowfall from December to April.
+It has some of the best snow levels in the Northern Alps.

 As the only international ski area in the Northern Alps, the Espace San Bernardo has linked La Rosière with the Italian resort of La Thuile since winter 1983-1984.
 Grab your skis and set off on an adventure to explore new horizons and another culture!
 With slopes on both the north and the south faces of the mountain, excellent skiing and varied terrain are the order of the day.
 You might even want to brush up your Italian while on the slopes (though most Aosta Valley inhabitants speak excellent French and English)